Home

 What to do in Minneapolis-Saint Paul

-Thank you for tuning in to this guide, and don’t forget to subscribe for all the latest happenings.
+Wherever listeners land, the Twin Cities are serving up a full plate of sparkle, music, and markets this week.
+Thanks for tuning in, and don’t forget to subscribe so you never miss what’s happening next.
 This has been a quiet please production, for more check out quiet please dot ai.

 This content was created in partnership and with the help of Artificial Intelligence AI